ms/buildtogether.tech/src/conflict/index.md

 in the pit of your stomach has turned to anger: you did *your* part, but Sylvie didn't finish her stuff until the very last minute, which meant that no one else had time to spot the two big mistakes she'd made.
-And Surinder didn't deliver at all---again.
+And Surinder didn't deliver at all—again.
 If something doesn't change, you're going to fail this course.

 [% i "conflict (interpersonal)" %]Conflicts[% /i %] like this come up all the time.
 We can deal with them in four ways: